 If the surgeon determines that the polyps are benign and there are no risks to the mother or the unborn baby, there is no need to remove them.
 However, if the surgeon finds that the polyps are likely to cause problems and that removal would be beneficial for you and the pregnancy, surgery may be recommended.

 Sometimes, surgery may not be the best option because of the risks that go along with it.
 Suppose your physician recommends the surgery.
 In that case, you should carefully consider all options and consult with him or her about the surgery and your diet and exercise program.
+So I hope you got your answer about uterine polyps cause weight gain.

 can uterine polyps cause bloating